S-Corp vs. LLC: What’s the Difference?

 When you compare LLCs vs. corporations, corporations have more reporting requirements.
 However, a corporation is the best business structure for companies that hope to raise money from investors because shares can be easily provided in exchange for money.
 Like LLCs, corporations offer shareholders limited liability from corporate debts and lawsuits.

-Both LLCs and S-corps are pass-through tax entities.
-This means that business owners report their share of the company’s profits and losses on their personal tax return and pay their personal income tax rate on any business income.
-Apart from this similarity, there are some fundamental tax differences between an LLC and S-corp.
+While the two entities share pass-through taxation, there are some fundamental tax differences between an LLC and S-corp.
 Here’s what you need to know about the tax differences between an LLC vs. S-corp.

 If you form an LLC and do nothing else, the IRS will tax you according to the default tax treatment for LLCs.
 By default, a single-member LLC is taxed as if it were a sole proprietorship.
 This means the owner reports business income and losses on a Schedule C and attaches it to their personal tax return.
 There’s no need for the LLC to file a separate business tax return.